turecross321/SoundShapesServer/docs/index.md

 ### Method: POST

-### 🔑 This requires a Email Code instead of a Session Id in the Authorization header.
+### 🔑 This requires an Email Code instead of a Session Id in the Authorization header.

 > ```
 > {ip}:10061/api/v1/account/sendEmailSession